 In this course, students discuss the design, implementation, and operation of databases using a principal relational database management system (DBMS).
 Many fundamental topics are covered in this course including: data modeling using entity-relationship diagrams; data storage, manipulation, and queries using structured query language (SQL); functional dependencies, normalization concepts, data warehouse architectures, data warehouse modeling, and data analytics.

 The discipline of software development demands a variety of skills.
 Students in this course assess the fundamental practices and principles of designing and constructing object-oriented programs.
 They engage in substantial hands-on practice, reinforcing algorithmic thinking, logical design, precise coding, and careful attention to quality.

 The principles of software engineering and software design allow for the methodical construction and controlled development of complex software systems.
-This course surveys the evolution and current practices of software engineering through the entire software life cycle, with emphasis on the elements that significantly influence software system quality.
+Students in this course survey the evolution and current practices of software engineering through the entire software life cycle, with emphasis on the elements that significantly affect software system quality.

-This course sets software engineering in the context of systems engineering.
+Students in this course place software engineering in the context of systems engineering.
 Students discuss the role of software engineering in analyzing user needs and examine how to develop solutions while building systems involving various components.
-This course provides a broad perspective of the system engineering life cycle, including requirements, design, integration, transition, operation, maintenance, and support.
-It focuses on issues of requirements engineering such as the elicitation of requirements, analysis, specification, validation, and change management.
+Students receive a broad perspective of the system engineering lifecycle, including requirements, design, integration, transition, operation, maintenance, and support.
+They focus on issues of requirements engineering such as the elicitation of requirements, analysis, specification, validation, and change management.

 Software architects design software to meet desired quality attributes.
 They must minimize complexity while following heuristics and standards, even as they anticipate change.
 In this course, students explore the fundamentals of software design.
 They examine key issues such as concurrency, event handling, interaction, and fault tolerance.